-On March 25, 2025 the Company negotiated a further amendment to its definitive agreement with San Leon Energy plc (SLE) to extend the due date for payment on the consideration owing to the earlier of June 30, 2025, or 5 days after an equity closing of USD \$2,000,000 or greater.
+During the 2025 fiscal year, the Company negotiated a number of amendments to its definitive agreement with San Leon Energy plc (SLE) regarding the due date for payment on the consideration owing.
+After the recent amendment signed on June 23, 2025, the consideration owing is now due on the earlier of October 31, 2025 or 5 days after an equity closing of USD \$2,000,000 or greater.

-From September 1, 2024 to February 28, 2025 the Company successfully raised \$2.1 million through private placements and warrant exercises to fund its license fees and ongoing operations in Canada and Poland.
+From September 1, 2024 to May 31, 2025 the Company successfully raised \$2.4 million through private placements and warrant exercises plus \$720,000 through a debenture financing to fund its license fees and ongoing operations in Canada and Poland.
 However, we will need significant financing to develop the Poland opportunities as well as its business development activities in other countries.
 The successful conclusion of the transformation process now allows the Company to approach the equity market with a concrete development in Poland and we are hopeful of success in raising the required capital.